Using Parasoft C/C++test With CMake for Static Analysis

 In this blog post, I’ll explain how to integrate Parasoft C/C++test static analysis capabilities into CMake-based projects.
 You can do the same for unit testing.

 To perform static code analysis, tools like Parasoft C/C++test require information about the project build.
 Generally, all that’s needed are compilation command lines to invoke the files that are intended for analysis.

-With Parasoft C/C++test, there are different ways to integrate into the builds.
+With Parasoft C/C++test, there are different ways to integrate into the build process.
 Different build systems may require different approaches.
-With CMake-based projects, there are great options available to make static analysis effortless and require minimal changes to the process.
+With CMake-based projects, there are great options available to make static analysis effortless and require minimal changes to the workflow.
 It makes for smooth integration with C/C++test.

 How to Run Static Analysis on CMake-Based Projects

 The procedure to run the static analysis on CMake-based projects involves the following steps:

 - Enable generation of the JSON file with compile commands.
 This is a one-time activity.